andreasvirkus/website/content/posts/rounding-up-2020.md

 When I went to look at my statistics I was a bit shocked to find that [Podcast Addict](https://play.google.com/store/apps/details?id=com.bambuna.podcastaddict), my podcast player of choice, is currently misrepresenting the actual number of days I have listened to in 2019; clocking in 17 days and 8 hours instead of the 24 days and 15 hours I have written down in the aforementioned post.
 A difference of 42%!

 Though I still have that post as a historical record, I feel that if it can't keep its record of a previous year's statistics straight, can it still keep a record of the current year's statistics properly?
-As I have no way of knowing and can only assume the numbers have shifted due to me unsubscribing from some podcasts, I'll have this post as some sort of proof that can be investigated when and if I some inclination to do so.
+As I have no way of knowing and can only assume the numbers have shifted due to me unsubscribing from some podcasts, I'll have this post as some sort of proof that can be investigated when and if I have some inclination to do so.

 Here are this year's numbers on the last day of the year:

-* Total (hours): 521 (UPDATE)
+* Total (hours): 561 (UPDATE)
-* Total (days): 21 days 17 hours (UPDATE)
+* Total (days): 23 days 9 hours (UPDATE)
 * Average per week (hours): total (hours) / 52
 * Average per day (hours): total (hours) / 365